isc-projects/stork/doc/man/stork-tool.8.rst

 Options specific to ``db-create`` command:

 ``-m``, ``--db-maintenance-name``
-   existing maintenance database name. (default: "postgres") [$STORK_DATABASE_MAINTENANCE_NAME]
+   Existing maintenance database name.
+The default is "postgres". ``[$STORK_DATABASE_MAINTENANCE_NAME]``

 ``-a``, ``--db-maintenance-user``
-   database administrator user name. (default: "postgres") [$STORK_DATABASE_MAINTENANCE_USER_NAME]
+   Database administrator user name.
+The default is "postgres". ``[$STORK_DATABASE_MAINTENANCE_USER_NAME]``

 ``--db-maintenance-password``
-   database administrator password; if not specified, the user will be prompted for the password.
+   Database administrator password; if not specified, the user will be prompted for the password.

 ``-f``, ``--force``
-   recreate the database and the user if they exist. (default false)
+   Recreate the database and the user if they exist.
+The default is false.

 Examples
 ........